voikovi/Software_Manual_WBC_Differential_Counter/README.md

 This is a software program for counting blood cells with microscope, also known as differential counting.
 It is a medical software.
 The primary goal of this software is to imitate the function of 8 button WBC (White Blood Cell) differential counter.
 The program works on Windwos 10, Windows 7 and Windows XP.
 For Windows XP download the 32 bit version of the program.
 Before working with the program read the user manual.
 IMPORTANT!!!
 If your OS is Windows XP or Windows 7 you have to do mandatory setup.
-Please download mandatory setup.pdf You can check the new version of the program medical2_6.exe it now supports name, date and history of old results saved in .txt file!
+Please download mandatory setup.pdf.
+You can check the new version of the program medical2_6.exe it now supports name, date and history of old results saved in .txt file!

 If you have problems with the program or suggestions write an email to voikovi@abv.bg